jmjos/ratatoskr/README.md

 For further instructions, please use our [documentation](TOC.md).
 There, we also provide instrucions how to compile the simulator.

 ## Contributing
-If you wish to contribute, please contact me at my univeristy email address jan.joseph@ovgu.de.
-We offer student development jobs for students from Magdeburg.
+If you wish to contribute, please contact me at my univeristy email address joseph@ice.rwth-aachen.de.
+We offer student development jobs for students from Aachen.

 ## People
 The following people participated: